beemojs/beemo/docs/drivers/prettier.md

 ## Usage

 In your configuration module, install the driver and Prettier.
-Create a file at `configs/prettier.js` in which to house your Prettier configuration.
+Create a file at `configs/prettier.js` or `lib/configs/prettier.js` in which to house your Prettier configuration.

 In your consuming project, enable the driver by adding `prettier` to your `drivers` config.